Mariana Islands: Tourism

-Tourism in the Northern Marianas is split mainly between Filipino, Japanese, American, Korean, Taiwanese and Chinese tourists.
-There are several large tour operators in Saipan that cater to Asian tourists coming into the island.
-By far, the majority of tourism in the Northern Marianas is in Guam.
+Tourism in the Northern Marianas is split mainly between Filipino, Japanese, American, Korean, Taiwanese, and Chinese tourists.
+There are several large tour operators in Saipan that cater to Asian tourists coming to the island.
+By far, the majority of tourism in the Marianas is in Guam.
 Several flights a day land in Guam, mostly in the early hours between 1:00 AM and 3:30 AM.
-With the close of the garment industries in the Northern Marianas, tourism has grown slowly and is now a major part of the economy of the CNMI.

-Amateur radio operators conduct DXpeditions to the Islands at intervals.
+With the close of the garment industries in the Northern Marianas, tourism has grown slowly and is now a major part of the economy.
+Many businesses on the islands rely on purchases from tourists, many of which are from East Asia.
+However, the COVID-19 pandemic has severely taken a toll on tourism and the variety of nationalities arriving on the islands has rapidly dwindled, making Korean visitors comprise a large majority of tourist arrivals.
+Guam and the Northern Mariana Islands have reported a 55.6% and 53% decrease in visitors between calendar years 2019 and 2024 respectively.
+Adding to the decline in tourism is the delay of electronic travel authorizations for Chinese tourists, which is another major blow to the "already crumbling economy" of the Mariana Islands.
+There is progress to combat the tourism decline, including plans such as the 2 year, $60 million tourist recovery plan backed by Guam governor Lou Leon Guerrero and envisioned by the Guam Visitors Bureau.

 Cuisine

 Common dishes in the Mariana Islands include red rice, meat or poultry on the grill or in coconut milk, chicken kelaguen, apigigi (young coconut with cassava paste wrapped in banana leaf), and tropical fruits.